jbhannah/jbhannah.net/src/pages/articles/2020-06-02-negating-activerecord-scopes.md

 ```

 You also want to be able to find expired records to be able to clean them out of
 the database.
-So you may write an inverse scope[^1]:
+So you may write an inverse scope:

 ```ruby
 class Foobar < ApplicationRecord